catseye/Falderal/doc/Quick_Start.markdown

 functionality.
 You use a Falderal pragma to identify which functionality these tests are for.

-    #!lhs

-    -> Functionality "Gobvert a string" is implemented by Haskell function Gobvert:gobvert
+    -> Functionality "Gobvert a string" is implemented by -> Haskell function Gobvert:gobvert

     -> Tests for functionality "Gobvert a string"